Janaya Khan: Lectures

 Khan has presented across Canada at a number of institutions, including the University of Toronto and York University.
 They have also given talks at many campuses in the United States, including Bryn Mawr College and Emerson College.
 In 2016, they were joined by Black Lives Matter co-founder Opal Tometi to speak at Smith College's "When and Where I Enter" symposium.

 Recognition and awards

 Khan is the recipient of multiple awards, including the 2015 Bromley Armstrong Human Rights Award from the Toronto & York Region Labour Council, and was named one of "Toronto's Most Influential" by Toronto Life in 2016.
-Their work has been featured on sites such as The Root, Al Jazeera, and the Huffington Post.
+They have written for The Root, Al Jazeera, and the Huffington Post.